-Interest and other income consists primarily of the changes in fair value of the derivative liability.
-The derivative liability is associated with the redeemable convertible notes we issued immediately prior to the closing of the merger in August 2015.
+Interest and other income consists primarily of the changes in fair value of the derivative liabilities associated with the redeemable convertible notes we issued immediately prior to the closing of the Merger in August 2015.
 The accounting for the redeemable convertible notes, which are convertible into shares of our common stock, requires us to bifurcate the derivative liability and account for it as a derivative liability at its estimated fair value upon issuance.
 The derivative liability is remeasured to estimated fair value as of each balance sheet date.
 We will record adjustments to the fair value of the derivative liability at the end of each reporting period until the earlier of the conversion, redemption or maturity of the redeemable convertible notes.
-As of March 31, 2017 and December 31, 2016, the fair value of the derivative liability was immaterial.
+As of June 30, 2017 and December 31, 2016, the fair value of the derivative liability was immaterial.